Wildsong/docker-arcgis-enterprise/README.md

 # docker-arcgis-enterprise
 ESRI ArcGIS Enterprise running in Docker containers on Linux

+*2024-03-03 REBUILDING FOR 2024!!!
+Bear with me for a couple days while I make huge changes.*

 This project helped me learn vast amounts about how ArcGIS Enterprise is set up internally.

-It also builds blindingly fast compared to Windows.
+It also builds blindingly fast compared to Windows, probably because it's a fresh install and I have no data needing upgrading.
 I use a Linux Desktop running Linux Mint and a 20 core Intel i9 and 64GB of RAM and a 1TB of NVME storage.
 That probably helps. :-)

-*2024-03-02 REBUILDING FOR 2024!!!
-Bear with me for a couple days while I make huge changes.*

 ## To do

 * Remove all the outdated startup files and READMEs
-* There is a race condition, datastore needs to wait for Server to be ready.
-* PATH is not set the way I want.
-Set it in Dockerfile??
+* Figure out how to use license codes instead of provisioning files.
+* Include some test data including a map or two?
 * Set up Postgres as an Enterprise Geodatabase store.

-* Manage logs somehow; ideally push logs to STDOUT so that docker log commands work.
-* Include some test data including a map or two?
-* Figure out how to use license codes instead of provisioning files.
-* Remove hardcoded Esri version number, this should be pretty easy.
+* Portal does not start up without a license file and since it's not really starting it does not create the secret Postgres database that it uses.

 ## History